projf/projf-explore/graphics/2d-shapes/README.md

 * `top_circles` - concentric circle outlines
 * `top_castle` - simple castle picture drawn from filled shapes

 Learn more about the designs and demos from the [2D Shapes](https://projectf.io/posts/fpga-shapes/) blog post, or read on for build instructions.

-These designs make use of modules from the [Project F library](../../lib/).
-Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the included modules.

 New to graphics development on FPGA?
 Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/2d-shapes.png?raw=true "")